 ECOA authorizes consumers to initiate class-action lawsuits, and consumers have done so.
 Additionally, consumers have brought suits under state fair lending laws, and state authorities have, as well (largely in the mortgage market).
 New York recently issued guidance to automobile lenders reprising the CFPB’s guidance: “The lender should monitor… for compliance.
 [T]his may require conducting regular statistical and regression analyses of loan data. …The lender should take prompt corrective action if it finds any differences in interest rates that are unexplained.”
 States are the laboratories of democracy.
 States are also a source of fair lending risk.

 If the CFPB ultimately revises Reg B (which it may be contemplating), more aggressive state-level enforcement may result.
 It is hard, however, to bring a disparate impact suit without data, and it is hard to find it.
 Connecticut amended state law to generate data but suspended enforcement to resolve potential conflicts with ECOA requirements prohibiting automobile lenders from collecting demographic information.

 Unless the Supreme Court holds that ECOA does not support disparate impact or the CFPB revises Reg B (and wins the inevitable lawsuits), managing disparate impact risk remains important.
 Even then, the states may continue to play a role.
 So, as always, build and maintain effective compliance management programs.

-This article was originally featured in the April issue of Auto Finance News, and appeared on Auto Finance Excellence, a sister service of Auto Finance News.
+This article was first published on Auto Finance Excellence, a sister service of Auto Finance News, and is reprinted with permission.
 McGlinchey Stafford is pleased to serve as the official Compliance partner of Auto Finance Excellence, providing insights and thought leadership through webinars, podcasts, and monthly columns.